 The Mass has two parts: the Liturgy of the Word and the Liturgy of the Eucharist, which is an offering to the Father by Jesus and by us because we are also children of God.

-To take advantage of the great spiritual fruits that God gives us through the Eucharistic Celebration, we should know it, understand the gestures and symbols, and participate in it with reverence.
+To take advantage of the great spiritual fruits God gives us through the Eucharistic celebration, we should know it, understand the gestures and symbols, and participate in it with reverence.

 Here we have the first installment of a very good explanation that will help you to better participate in this sacrifice.

 The Catholic Mass Explained: The Liturgy of the Word